Overview

 What happens during the test

-An oral glucose tolerance test is made up of the following stages:
+An oral glucose tolerance test includes the following stages:

 1. We take a small sample of blood soon after you arrive.